msayson/msayson.github.io/_posts/2016-10-09-supervised-learning.markdown

 ### Considerations

 #### Working with limited or skewed data
-In order for the model to make successful predictions on real-world examples, it's necessary to train on a large number of well-distributed examples.
+In order for our model to make successful predictions on real-world examples, we need to train on a large number of well-distributed examples.

 The public domain provides a vast array of tagged images, videos, historical data sets and other documents, which, if applicable to the application, can often provide an accessible source of labelled examples.
 However, obtaining training data that can represent the entire problem domain can still be a challenge - see [Advances In Computer Vision, and Chasing the Long Tail]({% post_url 2016-06-06-advances-in-computer-vision-and-chasing-long-tail %}) for more on that topic.